-As of December 31, 1999, the Company had cash, cash equivalents and short-term investments totaling \$57.1 million and working capital of \$52.7 million, as compared to cash, cash equivalents and short-term investments of \$42.7 million and working capital of \$38.0 million at December 31, 1998.
+As of December 31, 2000, the Company had cash, cash equivalents and short-term investments totaling \$47.5 million and working capital of \$40.0 million, as compared to cash, cash equivalents and short-term investments of \$57.1 million and working capital of \$52.7 million at December 31, 1999.
 The short-term investments are generally investment grade and liquid-type, which allows the Company to minimize interest rate risk and to facilitate liquidity in the event an immediate cash need arises.

-The Company's operating activities provided cash of \$18.3 million in 1999, \$15.6 million in 1998 and \$12.7 million in 1997.
-The increase in cash generated from operations in 1999 compared to 1998, as well as in 1998 compared to 1997, was primarily the result of increased earnings after the effect of non-cash expenses such as depreciation, amortization and deferred income taxes.
-Net cash generated by operating activities provided sufficient resources to fund increased headcount and capital needs to support the Company's expansion of its global sales support network and continued investment in research and development activities.
+The Company's operating activities provided cash of \$22.9 million in 2000, \$18.3 million in 1999 and \$15.6 million in 1998.
+The increase in cash generated from operations in 2000 compared to 1999, as well as in 1999 compared to 1998, was primarily the result of increased earnings after the effect of non-cash expenses such as depreciation, amortization and deferred income taxes.
+Net cash generated by operating activities provided sufficient resources to fund increased headcount and capital needs, as well as to sustain share repurchase activity under the Company's announced share repurchase program.

-Cash used in investing activities was \$13.0 million in 1999, \$23.5 million in 1998 and \$16.1 million in 1997.
-The Company's use of cash in 1999, 1998 and 1997 was primarily related to the purchase of short-term investments and, to a lesser extent, the purchase of equipment and computer hardware and software.
-The Company expects to spend approximately \$2.7 million for capital expenditures in the year 2000, principally for the acquisition of computer hardware and software to support the continued growth of the Company's development activities, as well as for investments in the Company's global sales and customer support infrastructure.
+Cash used in investing activities was \$7.4 million in 2000, \$13.0 million in 1999 and \$23.5 million in 1998.
+The Company's uses of cash in 2000 primarily related to the acquisition of ICEM CFD and capital expenditures, including hardware and software costs associated with the Company's investment in a comprehensive customer relationship management system.
+In 1999 and 1998, the Company's use of cash was primarily related to the purchase of short-term investments and, to a lesser extent, the purchase of equipment and computer hardware and software.
+The Company expects to spend approximately \$2.5 million for capital expenditures in the year 2001, principally for the acquisition of computer hardware and software to support the continued growth of the Company's development activities, as well as for investments in the Company's global sales and customer support infrastructure.

-Financing activities used cash of \$1.5 million in 1999, and provided cash of \$453,000 in 1998 and \$336,000 in 1997.
-Cash used for financing activities in 1999 was substantially related to the purchase of treasury stock, which was partially offset by proceeds from the issuance of common stock under employee stock purchase and option plans.
-In 1998 and 1997, cash provided from financing activities was substantially related to proceeds from the issuance of common stock under employee stock purchase and option plans and the reissuance of treasury shares.
+Financing activities used cash of \$19.6 million in 2000, \$1.5 million in 1999, and provided cash of \$453,000 in 1998.
+In 2000 and 1999, cash outlays related to the purchase of treasury stock were partially offset by proceeds from the issuance of common stock under the employee stock purchase and option plans.
+In 1998, cash provided from financing activities was substantially related to proceeds from the issuance of common stock under employee stock purchase and option plans.